shubhamkumarjha123/py_codes/folder/To reverse given word .md

-# To reverse given word
+# To reverse the given word .

 ```python